 Furniture and Accessories (@modern-office-design)

-On this last board, we chose to include a board solely dedicated to modern office furniture.
-Moreover, there are numerous pins showcasing all sorts of ergonomic office chairs, standing desks, and even office accessories.
+On this last board, we included a board solely dedicated to modern office furniture.
+Moreover, numerous pins showcase all sorts of ergonomic office chairs, standing desks, and even office accessories.

 The Importance of Great Design